geekcoderV/geekcoderV/README.md

 - 👋 Hi, I’m @geekcoderV
-- 👀 I’m interested in Python Programming and Operating Systems
+- 👀 I’m interested in Front-End Development, Back-end Development and so as Operating Systems
 - 🌱 I’m currently learning Networking